 What is product design?

-Product design is the process of imagining, conceptualising, testing, iterating and refining a product so it’s ready for its end user.
+Product design is the process of imagining, conceptualising, testing, iterating and refining a product, service or experience so it’s ready for its end user.
 Designers spend significant time on each of these steps, meaning that product design is a blend of research, strategy, industry knowledge and creative thinking.

 In order to understand product design, it’s useful to define what we mean by a product.

 Products can be physical things you can find on a shelf in a store, like a lightbulb or a bicycle, or they can be intangibles like software, services, experiences and even information, as with a training course or workshop.

 The product is the end result of a product designer’s work – it’s what is offered to the customer at the delivery stage of the product design process.